ethereum/EIPs/EIPS/static_call.md

 ## Specification

 Introduce a new `STATIC` flag to the virtual machine.
 This flag is set to `false` initially.
-Its value is always copied to sub-calls or sub-creates with an exception for the new opcode below.
+Its value is always copied to sub-calls with an exception for the new opcode below.

 Opcode: `0xfa`.

 `STATICCALL` functions equivalently to a `CALL`, except it takes 6 arguments not including value, and calls the child with the `STATIC` flag set to `true` for the execution of the child.
 Once this call returns, the flag is reset to its value before the call.

 Any attempts to make state-changing operations inside an execution instance with `STATIC` set to `true` will instead throw an exception.
-These operations include `CREATE`, `CREATE2`, `LOG`, `SSTORE`, `SSTOREBYTES` and `SELFDESTRUCT`.
-They also include `CALL` and `DELEGATECALL` with a non-zero value.
+These operations include `CREATE`, `CREATE2`, `LOG1`, `LOG2`, `LOG3`, `LOG4`, `SSTORE`, and `SELFDESTRUCT`.
+They also include `CALL` with a non-zero value.
 As an exception, `CALLCODE` is not considered state-changing, even with a non-zero value.

 ## Rationale